verhovsky/books-futures-explained/src/6_future_example.md

 and call park/unpark on it.

-If one of our `Futures` holds a handle to our thread and takes it with it to a different thread the followinc could happen:
+If one of our `Futures` holds a handle to our thread and takes it with it to a different thread the following could happen:

 1. A future could call `unpark` on the executor thread from a different thread
 2. Our `executor` thinks that data is ready and wakes up and polls the future
-3. The future is not ready yet but one nanosecond later the `Reactor` gets an event and calles `wake()` which also unparks our thread.
+3. The future is not ready yet when polled, but at that exact same time the `Reactor` gets an event and calls `wake()` which also unparks our thread.
-4. This could all happen before we go to sleep again since these processes run in parallel.
+4. This could happen before we go to sleep again since these processes run in parallel.
-5. Our reactor has called `wake` but our thread is still sleeping since it was awake alredy at that point.
+5. Our reactor has called `wake` but our thread is still sleeping since it was awake already at that point.
 6. We're deadlocked and our program stops working

-There are many better soloutions, here are some:
+There are many better solutions, here are some:

   - Use `std::sync::CondVar`
   - Use [crossbeam::sync::Parker](https://docs.rs/crossbeam/0.7.3/crossbeam/sync/struct.Parker.html)

 ## The Reactor